ShubhamSood1406/DSA-Pattern/README.md

 -	485 Max Consecutive Ones
 -	904 Fruits Into Baskets
 -	1248 Count Number of Nice Subarrays

-## 6. Cyclic Sort (Index-Based)
-Description: Cyclic sort is an efficient approach to solve problems where numbers are consecutively ordered and must be placed in the correct index.
--	Missing Number
--	Find Missing Numbers
--	Set Mismatch
--	First Missing Positive

 ## 9. Breadth First Search (BFS)
 Description: BFS explores nodes level by level using a queue.
 It is particularly useful for shortest path problems.